Silika-Studio/spiritus/README.md

 # Spiritus

 Spiritus is a static and dynamic NFT (dNFT) development and management platform.
-The proof-of-concept application was built during the 2022 ETHMexico Hackathon in which it placed as an overall finalist and won prizes from both [Wallet Connect](https://walletconnect.com/) and [IPFS](https://ipfs.tech/).

 ## Motivation